ray-project/llm-numbers/README.md

 ## Prompts

-### 40-90%[^1]: Amount saved by appending “Be Concise” to your prompt
+### 40-90%[^1]: Amount saved by appending “be concise” to your prompt

 It’s important to remember that you pay by the token for responses.
 This means that asking an LLM to be concise can save you a lot of money.
 This can be broadened beyond simply appending “be concise” to your prompt: if you are using GPT-4 to come up with 10 alternatives, maybe ask it for 5 and keep the other half of the money.

-### 1.3:1 -- Average tokens per word
+### 4:3 -- Average ratio of tokens to words

 LLMs operate on tokens.
 Tokens are words or sub-parts of words, so “eating” might be broken into two tokens “eat” and “ing”.
-A 750 word document in English will be about 1000 tokens.
+A 750-word document in English will be about 1000 tokens.
 For languages other than English, the tokens per word increases depending on their commonality in the LLM's embedding corpus.

 Knowing this ratio is important because most billing is done in tokens, and the LLM’s context window size is also defined in tokens.